 The lower the temperature the less effective a dehumidifier becomes.
 If the coils freeze up then the compressor won’t come on at all.
 Make sure that you choose a dehumidifier with hot gas defrost function.

 This means that the dehumidifier is capable of producing hot air to blow over frozen coils to defrost them.
 This is especially important if your crawl space experiences temperatures close to freezing.

 Bear in mind that once the temperature gets down to below 40 degrees compressor type dehumidifiers are going to be pretty useless.

 Even if they claim low temperature operation it just means that it will work down to a little above 40 degrees.

 Make sure that the dehumidifier you buy is Energy Star rated.
 Just because a dehumidifier uses very little electricity doesn’t make it effective.

 Also, having a dehumidifier that works really well but uses a bunch of electricity isn’t great either.
 If a dehumidifier is Energy Star compliant it means that it extracts a good amount of humidity while using a reasonable amount of electricity.

-The energy efficiency of a dehumidifier is measured in liters of water removed per kilowatt-hour of energy consumed.
+The energy efficiency of a dehumidifier is measured in litres of water removed per kilowatt-hour of energy consumed.

-The Energy Star guidelines have a target of somewhere between 1.2 and 2.25 Liters for every kilowatt/hour consumed.
+The Energy Star guidelines have a target of somewhere between 1.2 and 2.25 Litres for every kilowatt/hour consumed.